 A ND criminal history record check is a search of confidential law enforcement databases, cross-referencing by the person’s name, date of birth, social security number and other specific identifiers (including fingerprints).
 The extensive cross-referencing ensures that the result relates only to that person, even if the person has used several names or there are other individuals with the same name.
 By law, only the ND BCI can supply a Criminal History Record Check.

-- The BCI is prohibited from “verifying” any information obtained by, or for, a background checking company.
+- The BCI is prohibited from “verifying” any information obtained from a background check.
 To verify such information, please submit a request for Criminal History Record Information.